arusahni/website/posts/2015/04/switching-to-neovim-part-2.rst

 .. |srarr|     unicode:: U+02192

-With those replacements out of the way, things *almost* worked fine.
+With those replacements out of the way, things *almost* worked.
 Almost.

 I use `Vundle <https://github.com/gmarik/Vundle.vim>`_.
 I think it's pretty rad. `My vimrc file is configured to automatically install it and download all of the defined plugins in the event of a fresh installation <https://github.com/arusahni/dotfiles/blob/45c6655d46d1f672cc36f4e81c2a674484739ebc/vimrc#L42>`_.
 The first time I launched NeoVim with the above changes didn't result in a fresh install - it was still reading the :code:`~/.vim` directory's plugins.

 Perplexed, I dove into the Vundle code.
-Sure enough, it appears to default to installing plugins to :code:`$HOME/.vim/` if a directory isn't passed in to the script initialization function.
+Sure enough, it appears to default to installing plugins to :code:`$HOME/.vim` if a directory isn't passed in to the script initialization function.
 It appears that I was reliant on this default behavior.
 Thankfully, this was easily solved by passing in my own bundle path:

 .. code:: vim